Introduced around 1970 - high send level Trimphone for PABX's.

 four way instrument cord and block terminal is supplied.

-Telephone 4/SA4258 A wall mounting telephone suitable for direct cabling.
-It is electrically and mechanically identical to Telephone 2/SA4258.
-A wall mounting bracket is supplied with each telephone.
+electrically and mechanically identical to Telephone 2/SA4258.
+A wall mounting bracket is

 PUSH-BUTTON UNIT NO. 4....

-Each type of telephone is fitted with a Push- Button Unit No. 4 ....
+Each type of telephone is fitted with a Push-Button Unit No. 4 ....
 The push-buttons are

 arranged in 3 columns of 4.
-The llth and 12th button tops are marked * and # respectively.
+The 11th and 12th button tops are marked * and # respectively.
+The * and # buttons are required for providing additional facilities in the future, and

 serve no purpose at present.
 Depression of either of these push-buttons will send a